haijin-development/haiku/README.md

 If the tag defines an `id` with both the jquery shortcut and its `id` attribute, the attribute has priority.

-If the tag defines a `class` with both the jquery sortcut and its `class` attribute, the attribute `class` is merged into the jquery shorcut:
+If the tag defines a `class` with both the jquery shortcut and its `class` attribute, the attribute `class` is merged into the jquery shortcut:

 ```
 div.row